scotthesterberg/JFrog-Cloud-Installers/AzureResourceManager/Artifactory/README.md

 ![screenshot](images/Parameters.png)

-3. Click on Purchase to start deploying resources.
-It will deploy MsSQL database, Azure Blob storage container, VM installing Nginx and Artifactory and Load balancer.
+3. Click on Review + Create, then on Create to start deploying resources.
+It will deploy MsSQL or Postgresql database (or it can use existing), Azure Blob storage container, VM installing Nginx and Artifactory and Load balancer.

 4. Once deployment is done.
 Copy FQDN from Output of deployment template.